Donate a Horse

 In addition, our Equine Director provides a customized exercise program for each of our horses, developed in collaboration from our farrier and vet.
 This can include lunging, arena exercises, trail rides, and ground work provided by our staff and by volunteers who have completed advanced training at Pegasus.

 How we evaluate if Pegasus is the right place for your horse

-If your horse seems like he may be a good fit for our program, a Pegasus staff member will visit the horse in person.
+If your horse seems like they may be a good fit for our program, a Pegasus staff member will visit the horse in person.
 The visit, which includes grooming, tacking, and riding, will be video-taped so that other Pegasus staff can observe.

 If your horse matches our current program needs and if space at our facility permits, we will bring your horse to Pegasus for a trial period of up to 90 days.
-During this trial, our staff will ride and evaluate the horse, assessing his temperament, soundness, and ability to handle the demands of our therapy program.
-Of primary importance is the safety and comfort of the horse and our riders, as well as our staff and volunteers.
+During this trial, our staff will ride and evaluate the horse, assessing their temperament, soundness, and ability to handle the demands of our therapy program.
+Our primary importance is the safety and comfort of the horse and our riders, as well as our staff and volunteers.

 Starting the Process

 If you think that Pegasus might be a good home for your horse and you would like to start the prospective horse evaluation process, please complete the above form and email to Ryan, Ryan@pegasusphilly.org.